junior-neves/HackerRank/README.md

 # HackerRank
-My personal resolutions for the Hacker Rank challenges.
+My personal solutions for the Hacker Rank challenges.